Chinati Foundation (Marfa, Texas, USA)_Overwhelmed by the vast space

 Robert Irvin / untitled (dawn to dusk)

-This artwork is located outside the premises.
-After admiring Dan Flavin’s artwork, We returned to the visitor center and took a short break.
-By the way, there are books, postcards, etc. available for purchase at the visitor center.
-This Robert Irvin site is located less than a minute’s drive from the visitor center, but in order to finally go to the site in the center of Marfa, each person gets on the car that brought them there and the following the car being driven by the guide.
+This Robert Irvin site is less than a minute’s drive from the visitor center.
+In order to finally go to the site in the center of Marfa, each person gets on your own car and the following the car being driven by the guide.

 Walk to the end of the hallway and come to a U-shaped vertical line.
 From here, head to the other side of the building.
-Multiple translucent partitions have been set up, and go through a hollowed-out space in the center that only one person can pass through, a world of white appears.
-The walls and floor are painted white.
-The right side of the building is also divided into two rows of corridors, and windows are placed at equal intervals on the outside and inside of the building.
-Because it faces west, the sunset light enters the building, creating a mysterious scene where the wave pattern of the building’s eaves is reflected inside the building.
+Multiple translucent partitions have been set up.
+Go through a hollowed-out space in the center that only one person can pass through.
+A world of white appears.
+The walls and floor painted white.

 Unlike the artworks of Donald Judd and Dan Flavin, this artwork does not have a clear object to admire.
 Walk through a quiet space with no one around, watch the shadows reflected on the wall by the sunlight coming in from outside, and experience the process of changing from black to white.
 It is a luxurious space.
 By the way, this building was used as a hospital for a military facility.